Chislehampton nr. Oxford / Chiselhampton

 Object Type: Baptismal Font1

-Church/Chapel: Parish Church of St. Katherine [medieval: Chapel of St. Mary]
+Church / Chapel Name: Parish Church of St. Katherine [medieval: Chapel of St. Mary]

-Church Patron Saints: St. Catherine of Alexandria [aka Katherine] [medieval chapel dedicated to St. Mary]
+Church Patron Saint(s): St. Catherine of Alexandria [aka Katherine] [medieval chapel dedicated to St. Mary]

-Church Location: Chislehampton, Oxford, Oxfordshire, OX44 7XF
+Church Address: Chislehampton, Oxford, Oxfordshire, OX44 7XF, UK

-Location: Oxfordshire, South East
+Site Location: Oxfordshire, South East, England, United Kingdom

 Directions to Site: Located 9 km SE of Oxford